All Head Coaches, Assistant Coaches, & Goalie Coaches must submit a Coaching Application form.

 IMPORTANT: The November 15 deadline does not apply to this qualification!
 This certification must be valid prior to any bench/coaching staff being on the ice with a team and a coach will not be rostered without a valid RIS-AL.

-This is required for all bench staff (including On Ice Volunteers) and is not the same certification as the Respect in Sport-Parent program.
-Since 2018, Respect in Sport–Activity Leader (RIS-AL) certifications expire on May 1 every four hockey seasons and re-certification is required.
+This is required for all bench staff and is not the same certification as the Respect in Sport-Parent program.
+Respect in Sport–Activity Leader (RIS-AL) certifications expire on May 1 and is valid for 4 hockey season.
+Then you must re-certify.

 If you have any questions concerning the RIS-AL certification, please visit Hockey Alberta's website for more information.